moliver28/research-handbook/content/job-families/finance/it-security-analyst.md

 #### Senior IT Security Analyst Requirements

-The Senior IT Security Analyst has all the same requirements as the ones outlined above plus the following:
+Extends the IT Security Analyst requirements plus:
 - 5-7 years experience in Information Technology or Information Security experience.
 - 4+ years experience conducting IT compliance assessments (Sarbanes-Oxley, PCI, etc.).
 - 4+ years experience in administering IT security controls in an organization.